mikependon/RepoDB/Docs/pages/statementbuilder.rst

 A query builder is an helper object used when creating a query statement in the statement builders.
 It contains important methods that is very useful to fluently construct the statement.

-By default, the library is using the `RepoDb.QueryBuilder<TEntity>` object(implements the `RepoDb.Interfaces.IQueryBuilder<TEntity>` when composing the statement.
+By default, the library is using the `RepoDb.QueryBuilder<TEntity>` object(implements the `RepoDb.QueryBuilder<TEntity>` when composing the statement.

 Below is a sample code that creates a SQL Statement for the `Query` operation for `Oracle` data provide.

 ::

-	public string CreateQuery<TEntity>(IQueryBuilder<TEntity> queryBuilder, QueryGroup where, int? top = 0, IEnumerable<OrderField> orderBy = null) where TEntity : DataEntity
+	public string CreateQuery<TEntity>(QueryBuilder<TEntity> queryBuilder, QueryGroup where, int? top = 0, IEnumerable<OrderField> orderBy = null) where TEntity : DataEntity
 	{
 		// Create an initial SELECT statement
 		queryBuilder.Clear()